MakotoNakai/Deutch-Algorithm/README.md

 If <img src="https://latex.codecogs.com/gif.latex?|x_0x_1\rangle&space;=&space;|00\rangle" title="|x_0x_1\rangle = |00\rangle" />, this function would be constant and it would be balanced otherwise.

 ## Implementation
 Here, I am going to show quantum circuits and codes that I implemented.
+### Constant function
 This is the quantum circuit for a constant function
 ![dj_constant](https://user-images.githubusercontent.com/45162150/50703672-3ca48880-1098-11e9-8ac6-45d43fa3ca7d.png)